JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

    \left( 1 - G\left( x\right) \right)\tensorbf{L} \left( \tensorbs{\varepsilon}_i - \varepsilon_{e}\mathbf{1} \right) \right)^{- 1}

 Using the modified, sized dependent polarisability all the Bruggeman and Maxwell mixing schemes can be implemented in a way that incorporates size effects.
-Generally the onset of changes in the calculated absorption is an indication that size effects are important and should be treated properly.
+Generally, the onset of changes in the calculated absorption is an indication that size effects are important and should be treated properly.

-Mie Theory of Light scattering
+Mie Theory of Light Scattering
 ------------------------------

 For spherical particles that are comparable in size to the wavelength of light, the theory developed by Mie and described fully by van de Hulst :cite:`VanDeHulst1981` can be used.
 Unfortunately, this theory is only applicable to spherical, isotropic, particles where the separation between the particles is large compared with the wavelength of light.